mprahl/ansible-role-lets-encrypt-route-53/README.md

 Amazon's Route 53 (AWS).

 Please note that as part of this role, `openssl`, [boto](https://github.com/boto/boto), and [pyOpenSSL](https://github.com/pyca/pyopenssl) will be installed.
-If you are using CentOS/Red Hat, the role will install `pip` (requires [EPEL](https://fedoraproject.org/wiki/EPEL)) and then install `boto` and `pyOpenSSL` in a Python virtualenv instead because the packaged version of `pyOpenSSL` is not recent enough.
+If you are using CentOS/Red Hat/ Mac OS, the role will install `pip` (requires [EPEL](https://fedoraproject.org/wiki/EPEL)) and then install `boto` and `pyOpenSSL` in a Python virtualenv instead because the packaged version of `pyOpenSSL` is not recent enough.

-If you are not using this role on Debian/Ubuntu, CentOS/Red Hat, or FreeBSD, `openssl`, `boto`, and `pyOpenSSL` must be installed manually before using this role.
+If you are not using this role on Debian/Ubuntu, CentOS/Red Hat, Mac OS, or FreeBSD, `openssl`, `boto`, and `pyOpenSSL` must be installed manually before using this role.

 ## Requirements